act-now-coalition/act-now-template/README.md

 ### CMS Setup

-This template comes pre-configured to use [Netlify CMS](https://www.netlifycms.org/) as Content Management System, with GitHub as as authentication provider.
+This template comes pre-configured to use [Netlify CMS](https://www.netlifycms.org/) as Content Management System, with GitHub as an authentication provider.

 Using GitHub to authenticate CMS users requires a server handling the authentication flow.
 We use [Vercel](https://vercel.com/) serverless functions to handle the authentication flow.
 See [`src/pages/api/auth.js`](./src/pages/api/auth.js) and [`src/pages/api/callback.js`](./src/pages/api/callback.js).